Code-Institute-Submissions/dawnmanning/README.md

 * I embedded music videos that align with the website content.
 I wanted to use video rather then pictures.
 * I added a footer with social media links I found on https://www.w3schools.com/howto/howto_css_social_media_buttons.asp
 * I embedded a google map on contact page
--I created a form  for the contact page and stlyed it using css as well as adding a message box.
+* I created a form  for the contact page and stlyed it using css as well as adding a message box.
--I created a simple diaghrams of the homepage,about and sign me page before I stated to create the website.
+* I created a simple diaghrams of the homepage,about and sign me page before I stated to create the website.
 I then created the form page with boothstrap
 ![image of homepage mock-up](capture.png)
 ![image of homepage mock-up2](websitedesign.png)
 ![image of sign me page](signmedesign.png)